 Does that not look delicious or what?
 We scarfed this down so fast.
 Even my 3 year old daughter loved the smoky flavors.

-Smoky White Bean Potato Stew with Broiled Poblano Peppers
+Smoky White Bean Potato Stew with Poblano Peppers

 - 6 cups low sodium vegetable broth

-- 4 large cloves of garlic minced (you will need a heaping tablespoon)
+- 4 large cloves of garlic, minced (heaping tbsp)

 - 2 1/2 teaspoons fine sea salt